solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 downtime.
 Configure customizable cloud alerts and use personalized dashboards to analyze health issues, monitor the impact to cloud resources, get guidance and support, and share details and updates.

+## Recommended content

+-   Flexible Server: [Configure audit logs (Azure Portal)]

+-   Single Server: [Configure and access audit logs in the Azure Portal][Configure and access audit logs for Azure Database for MySQL in the Azure Portal]

+-   [Azure Monitor best practices]

+-   [Cloud monitoring guide: Collect the right data]

+-   [Configure and access audit logs in the Azure CLI]

+-   [Write your first query with Kusto Query Language (Microsoft Learn)]

+-   [Azure Monitor Logs Overview]

 ## Alerting